 2.1.
-Finding commands
+How to find command

 To enable fast and efficient construction, the OK Geometry Sketch Editor contains many commands.
-The commands can be accessed via the toolbox in the right part of the editing pane (note that more buttons can be accessed by right-clicking on buttons), see Section 3, or via commands in the menu line.
-Although the commands and the positions of the commands in the menu follow a logical order, a beginner can have problems in finding them and using them.
+The commands can be accessed via the toolbox in the right part of the editing pane (note that more buttons can be accessed by right-clicking on buttons, see Section 3), or via commands in the menu line.
+Although the commands and the positions of the commands in the menu follow a logical order, it can be difficult for a beginner to find them and use them.
 To overcome this, you can use the Search command help in the Help menu or press the F1 key on the keyboard.
-We explain this help using an example.
+We will explain this with an example.
 Suppose you want to obtain a line that is tangent to two given circles.
-In the Search command prompt write an approximate name or word related to the command, for example tangent.
-In the form that appears you find a list of commands refer to your prompt.
+In the Search command prompt write an approximate name or word that refers to the command, for example tangent.
+In the form that appears, you will find a list of commands refer to your prompt.
 A click on each of the commands gives you (Figure 3)